-Through its Solar Schools Census, the BDR Memorial, the National Solar Schools Consortium, and other activities in development, TSF supports K-12 schools across the country in their efforts to deploy solar energy.
+The Solar Foundation supports K-12 schools across the country in their efforts to deploy solar energy.

-On September 18, 2014, The Solar Foundation and its research partners at SEIA released the most comprehensive database known of K-12 schools that have gone solar throughout the United States.
+On September 18, 2014, The Solar Foundation and its research partners at the Solar Energy Industries Association (SEIA) released the most comprehensive database known of K-12 schools that have gone solar throughout the United States.
 Most notably, the research team found over 3,700 K-12 schools have gone solar – reaching over 2.7 million students.
-TSF’s National Solar Schools Census serves as a starting point for sharing ideas and best practices between schools experienced with solar energy and those seeking to join their ranks.
+The National Solar Schools Census serves as a starting point for sharing ideas and best practices between schools experienced with solar energy and those seeking to join their ranks.

 Maryland Solar Schools